-By PAC Art Therapist Courtney Chandler
+By Courtney Chandler

 Since its emergence in 1969, art therapy is a growing mental health field that uses traditional processes of therapy integrated with creative expression.
 Today, art therapy is widely practiced in a variety of settings, including churches, homeless shelters, and community centers.

 How does art therapy benefit individuals that are experiencing homelessness?
 Here are three ways:

 1. Art making can be a meaningful activity with therapeutic benefits.

 Research has demonstrated that art therapy is a unique tool for reducing stress and anxiety, resolving inner afflictions, healing from grief, increasing self-esteem and wellbeing, and working through maladjusted behaviors, addictions, or other mental-health conditions.

 2. Therapeutic art making in a group setting provides positive community connection, while allowing individuals to express themselves with personal autonomy.
 Art therapy provides a safe space for life stories to be seen and heard.